krashanoff/whoami/film.md

 ---
 layout: default
 permalink: /film
+title: film
 ---

-# film
+Rather than film reviews, please consider these as loosely-organized thoughts that occurred to me while viewing.
+I make a best effort to omit spoilers from my posts, and focus more on the artistic aspects of the film.
+As a result, I tend not to get into the specifics of each film's plot.

 Posts are image-rich and unoptimized.
+If you're on a poor Internet connection, please take heed.

 {% assign postsSorted = site.film | sort: "date" | reverse %}